 Our target for attendance is 96%.

-In the Spring term our attendance was 95.1%, this is just below our target of 96%!
-Hopefully we can beat this in the Summer term.
+In the Summer term our attendance was 95.1%, this is just below our target of 96%!
+Hopefully we can achieve this in our first school term!

 You can view our attendance policy via the link below.